🕵️♂️ Inside the 0.04% Club

 Yes, AI is spreading.
 Fast.

-But the people and teams who move from casual prompts to consistent workflows to tool-using agents are still early.
+But the people and teams who move from casual prompts to consistent workflows to tool-using agents?

 And that early window is where a lot of leverage sits for businesses willing to put in the work now.